What Makes You Come Alive?

 Finding your leadership voice means articulating your deepest purpose and values, and crafting your model for how to lead people and change.
 It is a profound and invigorating quest, guided by a few simple questions (see TouchPoints).

 Ed Catmull is a great example.
-He began his career as a physicist, drawn by the search for understanding.
-In Creativity Inc. he reflects on what makes people flourish, “Human interaction is far more complex than relativity or string theory, of course, but that only made it more interesting and important; it constantly challenged my presumptions.”
-Catmull has arrived at some answers and both Pixar and Walt Disney Animation Studios have prospered.
+Drawn by the search for understanding, he began his career as a physicist.
+In Creativity Inc. Catmull reflects eloquently on what makes people flourish, “Human interaction is far more complex than relativity or string theory, of course, but that only made it more interesting and important; it constantly challenged my presumptions.”
+He has arrived at some insights, and both Pixar and Walt Disney Animation Studios have prospered.

 As we direct our attention to “what makes us come alive,” we focus our energy.
-Then, when we “go do it,” we test our resourcefulness and resolve.
-We become more visible, we increase our impact.
+When we “go do it,” we test our resourcefulness and resolve.
+We become more visible and increase our impact.

 The Elephant Did It